okeeffed/developer-notes/manual/Web/Web-Concepts.md

 ## Semantic Markup

-- async: When present, it specifies that the script will be executed asynchronously as soon as it is available.
+- `async`: When present, it specifies that the script will be executed asynchronously as soon as it is available.
+- `defer`: When present, it specifies that the script is executed when the page has finished parsing.